syntheticsam/twitch-countdown/README.md

 # Twitch Word Ban

-If a banned word is detected on a twitch channel chat some time will be added.
+If a banned word is detected on a twitch channel chat some time to a timer will be added.

 Also I spelt the link wrong lol